DeReg-io/docs/docs/intro.md

 // Add Easy Trigger import, can be shortened if remappings.txt configured. import { Triggerable } from "ez-trigger/src/Triggerable.sol";

-// Add `TriggerablePause` to parent contracts. contract YourContract is Pausable, Triggerable("1234567b-fbe1-1234-1234-12abcde123a1") {
+// Add `Triggerable` to parent contracts (contracts you're inheriting from) contract YourContract is Pausable, Triggerable("1234567b-fbe1-1234-1234-12abcde123a1") {
     function _onTrigger() internal override {
         _pause();